mtraeumner/nethserver-docs/administrator-manual/en/backup.rst

   /complete/path/of/file_YYYY-MM-DD (YYYY-MM-DD is the date of restore)

-To use the search field, simply insert at least 3 chars and the searching starts automatically, highlighting the matched directories
+To use the search field, simply insert at least 3 chars and the searching starts automatically, highlighting the matched directories.

 It is possible to restore the directories by clicking on **Restore** button.